Flag Rights Journey

 (c) calls on the Federal Government to do everything they can to ensure that all First Nations peoples and communities can use the flag whenever they want without cost or the need for consent.

-But, the good fight to free the Aboriginal Flag has just begun and there is still much work to be done and we need you to keep supporting us.
+The good fight to free the Aboriginal Flag has just begun and there is still much work to be done and we need you to keep supporting us.

 Further information about Clothing The Gap and the copyright of the Aboriginal flag: